-Use of Glycemic Index
+Use of Glycemic Index (5 out of 5)

 How does the South Beach Diet work?
 The South Beach diet is based on the glycemic index, which determines the effect of carbohydrates on the blood glucose levels.
 Carbohydrate foods have different effects in our bodies.
 Carbohydrates with a low GI create small fluctuations in blood glucose and insulin which lead to good health.
 Eating low GI foods reduces heart disease and diabetes risks and contributes to weight loss.